intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/auto_model/README.md

 # Auto model examples on nyc_taxi dataset
-This example collection will demonstrate Chronos auto models (i.e. autotcn & autoprophet) perform automatic time series forecasting on nyc_taxi dataset.
+This example collection will demonstrate Chronos auto models (i.e. autolstm & autoprophet) perform automatic time series forecasting on nyc_taxi dataset.
 The auto model will search the best hyperparameters automatically.

 ## Prepare the environment
 We recommend you to use Anaconda to prepare the environment, especially if you want to run on a yarn cluster: